SaaS management

 Calculating SaaS ROI is just the first step - you need a process to continuously measure the evolving returns year-over-year.

-— Start by documenting comprehensive baseline metrics before implementation across areas that could be impacted, like revenue, sales volumes, operating costs, productivity levels, error rates, security posture, compliance status, system downtimes, customer satisfaction scores, and any other relevant KPIs.
+• Start by documenting comprehensive baseline metrics before implementation across areas that could be impacted, such as revenue, sales volumes, operating costs, productivity levels, error rates, security posture, compliance status, system downtimes, customer satisfaction scores, and other relevant KPIs.

-- Account for any variable changes like expanded use cases, added user counts, price increases, new integrations, feature adds, etc.
+• Account for any variable changes, such as expanded use cases, added user counts, price increases, new integrations, and feature adds, etc.

-- Adjust benefit and cost inputs accordingly each year based on latest data
+• Adjust benefit and cost inputs accordingly each year based on the latest data.

 Try Spendflo Now!